hank317/conference-assistant/README.md

 # Create Conference Assistant.
 my_assistant = LLMAssistant(firm=firm, instruction=instrction, file_path=file_path, model=model)
 ```
-⚠ <mark>If there are many documents, it is recommended to use a model that supports longer context input.</mark>
+You need to specify the large language model used by the assistant.
+We follow the OpenAI SDK, and currently support the following models: qwen、kimi、spark.
+If there are many documents, it is recommended to use a model that supports longer context input.
+1. qwen: qwen-plus, qwen-max
+2. kimi: moonshot-v1-8k, moonshot-v1-32k
+3. spark: generalv3.5
+You need to provide additional conference documents, and the assistant will learn and answer based on the content of these documents.
+We currently support a variety of file formats, including DOC, DOCX, XLS, XLSX, TXT, CSV, TSV, and more.
+However, we recommend using <mark>XLSX</mark> or <mark>CSV</mark> formats for optimal results.
 ## 💫 start chatting with your assistant
 Quickly initiate chat, support streaming and non streaming, default streaming.
 ```python